RakhithJK/spyder-ide-spyder-wiki/Working-with-packages-and-environments-in-Spyder.md

 * If you use a system package manager (`apt-get`, `dnf`, `emerge`, etc) to install Spyder, this will typically be your system Python and its library of packages.
 * If you installed Spyder into a specific environment (`conda-env` or `venv`), or it came with a pre-configured one (like those for Keras or TensorFlow) and launched it from there, it will only have access to packages from that environment.

-Therefore, if you'd like to use a package with an existing Spyder install (*e.g.* `import`'ing it into your scripts, packages or a Spyder IPython console), the simplest way to do so is to install the package into the same environment in which you installed Spyder, typically by the same means you installed Spyder (`conda`, `pip`, package manager, etc).
+Therefore, if you'd like to use a package with your existing Spyder install (*e.g.* `import`'ing it into your scripts, packages or a Spyder IPython console), the simplest way to do so is to install the package into the same environment in which you installed Spyder, typically by the same means you installed Spyder (`conda`, `pip`, package manager, etc).
+However, if you're installing packages with ``pip``, ``conda-forge``, Github, or custom channels, working on multiple major projects at once, using prebuilt environments, or otherwise have more sophisticated needs, you'll likely want to use one or more separate environments for your packages.
+If so, the next section explains how.

 ### Working with other environments and Python installations

 If you have an existing, preconfigured environment (such as for Keras or TensorFlow), are managing multiple environments (such as for development or testing purposes), or even would like to work within a totally separate Python installation as that in which Spyder is installed (such as a system-installed Spyder with a separate Anaconda installation, or vice-versa), you have two main options:

-#### The easy approach
+#### The naive approach

-You can simply install `spyder` into the environment from which you'd like to use the packages in, and run it from there.

-This works with all Spyder versions and it should require no extra configuration once Spyder is installed; however, it results in multiple Spyder installations to manage and isn't as flexible or configurable as the alternative.
+To use Spyder with another environment, the most straightforward way is to just install `spyder` into the environment from which you'd like to use the packages in, and run it from there.
+This works with all Spyder versions and should require no extra configuration once the IDE is installed; however, it results in multiple installations to manage and isn't as flexible or configurable as the alternative.
+Therefore, when dealing with multiple environments, we recommend...

 #### The modular approach